2484 Martin Luther King Jr Way

 A handcrafted Douglas Fir dividing wall was custom-built from materials repurposed during the building’s redevelopment, offering impeccable form and function.
 With flush-fit hinges, the 9-foot door opens to reveal an artistically designed bathroom, while a sliding barn door leads to the spacious bedroom beyond.
 A Douglas Fir ladder is perfectly positioned between the two, providing easy access to the loft above.
 The oversized flush-hinged door opens into the uniquely faceted, geometric, hand-troweled bathroom, complete with a custom cabinet, a whimsically crafted sink, and spa-inspired Vermont green slate tile finishes.

 This is the first time this unit has been on the market since its condo conversion and redevelopment in 2001.
-It's an exceptional opportunity within a signature project by award-winning local architects who reimagined and built this forward-thinking, low-energy footprint development and a solar-powered unit.
+It's an exceptional opportunity within a signature project by award-winning architects, Leger Wanaselja Architecture, who reimagined and built this forward-thinking, low-energy footprint development and a solar-powered unit.

 The property offers a peaceful, tucked-away setting with artistic touches that foster a true sense of community.
 Dual-paned windows and insulated walls provide a quiet interior within close proximity to everything Berkeley has to offer.
 With a Bike Score of 94 and a Walk Score of 87, the location is both highly accessible and convenient.
 Close to UC Berkeley campus, BART, and a vibrant mix of shops and restaurants.

-Built with a deep commitment to environmental responsibility, the project incorporates reclaimed and recycled materials, energy-efficient construction that exceeded standards at the time, low-toxic finishes, and water-conscious landscaping.
+The complex was designed and built with a deep commitment to environmental responsibility.
+The project incorporates reclaimed and recycled materials, energy-efficient construction that exceeded standards at the time, low-toxic finishes, and water-conscious landscaping.

 Rarely does a space like this come to market!
 2484 Martin Luther King Way offers architectural significance, sustainable design, and a truly inspiring atmosphere.
 Please reach out with any questions!